Why Do I Need An Emergency Kit

 In the event of a major incident, emergency or disaster, the authorities may become overwhelmed with the scale of the response.
 The emergency services may not be able to respond to the immediate needs of everyone.
 Response times could stretch from minutes to hours or it may be days before help arrives.
 It is, therefore, vital that you can support yourself and your family for an extended amount of time in the event of a major incident.

-Increasing UK storms and flooding often mean that thousands of people are left without power and clean water supplies for extended periods of time.
+Increasing UK storms and flooding may mean that thousands of people are left without power and clean water supplies for extended periods of time and there are other risks (UK National Risk Register).

 You may need to survive, in adverse weather, without electric power, heat, gas or communication for 72 hours or longer; see blog what you must plan and prepare for.